safedns/dnstress/README.md

 ## Report Problems or Request for New Features

-If you find a problem/bug or something, write an issue about this problem.
-Also, if you think that a feature will be a nice addition to `dnstress`, do the same -- write an issue and we will try to add your requested feature as soon as possible.
+If you find any problem or bug, submit an issue about this problem.
+Also, if you think that a feature will be a nice addition to `dnstress`, do the same -- submit an issue and we will try to add your requested feature as soon as possible.

 ## TODO